Latest Ice and Temperature data

 NH and SH Sea Ice data

 Here is the latest Arctic sea ice extent data.
-You can choose from JAXA Arctic Ice Extent, or from NSIDC NH or SH:
+You can choose from JAXA Arctic Ice Extent, or from NSIDC NH or SH.
+Note that JAXA is currently not being updated, but the NSIDC are:

 Here is an active polar plot of the Jaxa Ice extent data.
 Units are million sq km.
 You can click on the current region circle to get a magnification, or on any sector to see that part expanded.
 Clicking on the legend marks the year in dark; clicking on the central picture makes it go away.
 Details here.